jq-edu/azure-ai-conversation-expert/README.md

 - Azure Language Services
 - Azure OpenAI Services
 It includes in the orchestration the ability for an humain expert to take over the conversation when the AI is not able to provide a garanteed answer.
 At this moment, only a base for the Expert Console is provided.
-The API currently get the user email via the parameters, this will change latter to use the token to get the user profile.
+The API currently is stubbed and get the user email via the parameters, this will change latter to use the token to get the user profile.

 ## Disclaimer